 As such, although a support claim need only establish one of two (other than contractual) grounds, if it can establish both that the party is entitled to support on both a “needs” and “compensatory” basis (both explained below), then the amount and duration of any support will likely be greater than it would have been were there only a single basis for entitlement.

 In the realm of financial matters, marriage in Canada is treated much like a business partnership.
 Addressed in section 15.2 of the Divorce Act, and interpreted by the Supreme Court of Canada in Bracklow v.
-Bracklow, there are three reasons a spouse would be entitled to spousal support:
+Bracklow, there are three reasons a spouse would be entitled to alimony in Ontario:

-When determining these bases for entitlement to spousal support, there are many factors to consider (s.
+When determining these bases for entitlement to alimony in Ontario, there are many factors to consider (s.
 15.2(4) of the Divorce Act), and an appropriate spousal support order should recognise the situations of both spouses (s.
 15.2(6) of the Divorce Act), including:

 Surprising to many, subsection 15.2(5) states that in determining the appropriate spousal support arrangement, “the court shall not take into consideration any misconduct of a spouse in relation to the marriage,” which includes adultery.